CJanecka/Projects_and_CTFs/Linux Scavenger Hunt CTF/README.md

 ### Flag 1

 After successfully connecting using the command "ssh student@192.168.200.105" as specified in the preceding requirements, we can initiate our search for the first flag.
 The provided hint suggests that the flag is not well-hidden.
-Therefore, I decided to list all files and directories recursively from the initial login point.
+Therefore, we decided to list all files and directories recursively from the initial login point.
 This was done using the following command:

   + ls -Ra
     - The *-R* option instructs *ls* to list directories recursively, meaning it will display the contents of subdirectories as well.